• gitlab.com

 Retry, cancel and read logs in place

 A build broke?
-Expand the pipeline to see every stage and job, tail the failing job's log, and retry or cancel — all from the menu bar.
+Expand the pipeline to see every stage and job, search the failing job's log, download what it produced, and retry or cancel — all from the menu bar.

 • Retry a failed pipeline or a single job